UTBootCampGroup2Project2/reward-bank/README.md

 ## Usage

+The aim of Reward Bank, as stated above, is to have a starting point for children to learn how to handle money within the now more increasing digital world.

 <!-- more detailed description of the application -->

 You can find the deployed link and the repository link below: